 By signing the Charter UniCredit is committed to:

-Senior executives accountable for gender diversity and inclusion
+Nominate a senior executive accountable for gender diversity and inclusion

-Gender diversity goals in senior management
+Set gender diversity goals in senior management

 Our ambition is to achieve gender parity across all organisational levels and, to enable us to track our progress, an intermediate goal of 40% women representation in our Leadership team (GEC plus GEC-1) by 2025 has been set.